-Whats the deal with JavaScript Call, Apply, and Bind
+JavaScript Call, Apply, and Bind Function prototype methods

-The call method is maybe the one that I find myself using the most often, and simply put this Function prototype method is a function that can be called off of any function, and the value of what the this keyword should be inside the body of the function can be set by passing that value as the first argument when calling the call method.
-So this call method comes in handy often when working with native javaScript methods to help break methods free from their Class and get them to work with any object to which they might work with.
+The call method is simply a Function prototype method that can be called off of any function, and the value of what the this keyword should be inside the body of the function can be set by passing that value as the first argument when calling the call method.
+So this call method comes in handy often when working with native javaScript methods to help break methods free from their Class prototype object and get them to work with any object to which they might work with.
+One good example of this would be to get the array for each prototype method to work with an object that is an HTMLCollection object.
+An HTMLCollection object is not an instance of an array, but it is an example of an object where the own properties of the object are formated like that of an array, thus doing so will work.

 1 - Where to get started with JavaScript Call, Apply, and Bind.

 Maybe a good place to start is to know that in javaScript you often have a situation in which you are working with one or more objects, and you also have methods that act on those objects call prototype methods.
-What methods are available depending on the Class of the Object.
-For example there are Arrays, and in javaScript an Array is a Class of object.
-So when it comes to an Object that is an instance of an Array there are Array prototype methods such as the array join method that will join all elements of an array into a string.
+What methods are available depending on the Class of the Object, for example there are Arrays, and in javaScript an Array is a Class of object.
+So when it comes to an Object that is an instance of an Array there are Array prototype methods such as the array map method that will create a new array from a source array where each element in the new array is the result of some kind of action define by some code in the body of a function that I pass when calling them method.

 |